 Even when the parents are able to reach an agreement, their agreed parenting plan must have court approval.
 The court has the option to either adopt the agreed parenting plan in full, or impose alternatives that it considers to be in the best interest of the child.
 Sensitive to the costs and stress involved in dealing with child custody and visitation rights, Helene Parker can help you prepare and present an agreed parenting plan that is likely to be upheld by the court presiding over your case.

 Texas Visitation Disputes and Visitation Court Orders

-If the parents are not able to enter into a visitation agreement, they will need to submit their dispute to the Texas courts for a judicial determination.
+If the parents are not able to enter into a visitation agreement, they will need to submit their dispute to the Court for a judicial determination.
 As noted above, the Texas courts grant or deny visitation rights based upon the best interest of the child.
-At Helene Parker & Associates, L.L.C., our experienced Lewisville visitation lawyer can help you build the strongest possible case for your desired visitation rights by collecting and presenting evidence to establish that your proposed visitation plan is in the best interest of the child.
+Ms. Parker can help you build the strongest possible case for your desired visitation rights by collecting and presenting evidence to establish that your proposed visitation plan is in the best interest of the child.

 Modification of Texas Visitation Orders

 Like conservatorship (child custody) orders, Texas visitation orders can be modified if warranted by a substantial change in circumstances affecting the best interest of the child.
 To discuss seeking modification of an existing visitation order, contact us today.

 Visitation Rights when Child Support Is Not Paid